 Chip has recently retired from our program, and has returned home to his loving family!
 We'd like to thank his family for allowing him to help us so much for several years!

 Diesel is one of our “huskier” quarter horses.
 His bulky 16.2 hands have been a huge asset to our Therapeutic Riding program for our bigger riders.
 He is currently leased to HorsePower by Sarah Newell, who is also a regular volunteer out here at HorsePower!
 We are so happy to have Diesel!

 Doc Hudson is definitely one of a kind!!
 Doc is another 16 hand gelding who has really adapted well to our program and is suitable for a variety of riders.
 He isn’t in a hurry to go anywhere and enjoys his naps.
 He is owned by our instructor, Shelly Bartels.
 We love him here!

 Hurley is an American Paint Horse that came to HorsePower a few years ago.
 His narrow build makes him a good fit for riders that have tight legs.
 He has a spunky, loving personality and a face that you can't help but adore.
 Hurley is leased to HorsePower by Hannah Hilger.

-Legend is an American Paint Horse and was purchased through a grant from Legends for Kids.
+Legend is an American Paint Horse who is owned by our Program Coordinator, Jocelyn Doan.
 He is a big, loveable sweetheart that everyone falls in love with.
 His silly antics keep everyone smiling at HorsePower!